Best practices for nonadiabatic molecular dynamics simulations: The different steps of a nonadiabatic molecular dynamics simulation

 \subsection{Calculation of experimental observables}

 Calculating the actual signal that was measured experimentally is perhaps the best strategy to compare the outcome of a nonadiabatic dynamics to a spectroscopic experiment and provide insight.
-This direct comparison avoids the potential pitfalls of trying to match an experimental signal or observable with a proxy quantity obtained from the simulation, for example, the time trace of electronic populations, which is a representation-dependent quantity and \textit{per se} not an experimental observable, compared with an experimental signal taken as a proxy for the electronic-state populations.
+This direct comparison avoids the potential pitfalls of trying to match an experimental signal or observable with a proxy quantity obtained from the simulation.
+For example, the time trace of electronic populations, which is a representation-dependent quantity and \textit{per se} not an experimental observable, is often used to determine electronic-state lifetimes, then compared with lifetimes obtained from an experimental signal.

 However, it is important to realize that calculating an experimental signal or observable often comes with a new layer of approximations on top of those deployed for the nonadiabatic molecular dynamics.
 The calculation of certain observables indeed requires additional electronic-structure quantities: for example, one could cite the need for transition dipole moments between excited states to determine a transient absorption signal, or for ionization energies and intensities to obtain a time-resolved photoelectron spectroscopy signal, or the recent development of electronic-structure methods to simulate X-ray absorption or photoemission spectra.\cite{vidal2020equation,seidu2019simulation,leyser2024general} The calculation of certain observables requires information about the nuclear wavefunctions too (molecular time-dependent dipole moments), while others can use the swarm of trajectories as a proxy (X-ray or electron diffraction).
 In the following, we list a series of experimental observables that were calculated on the support of nonadiabatic molecular dynamics simulations, highlighting the potential of such approaches to offer insights into complex experiments.
 We focus on gas-phase experiments only, and we invite the reader to consult the references provided for the details of such calculations.
 We expect that future iterations of this living review will fill out this list and highlight the splendid diversity of applications of nonadiabatic molecular dynamics.